 Having completed the course, the students should have:

 - An advanced level of understanding of the structure and content of a risk management framework/ standard

 - An understanding of the advantages, challenges and complexity of working with Information Security Management and IT related risks in organisations.

 - An understanding of how to make well-informed decisions about and to respond to the extent of the IT risk

-Study of a method/framework for risk assessment
+- Study of framework / standards for risk assessment

 Net Support Learning